 After installation of these programs, they should be in your \$PATH (i.e. you can type in a terminal hmmsearch, cmsearch, or prodigal and a command not found shall not be displayed).
 If you have them installed somewhere else, please refers to the parameters to give complete path to IntegronFinder.

 2.2 Installation procedure

 1. Download the latest release

-- 2. Uncompress it - 3.
-In a shell (e.g. a terminal), go to the directory:
+2. In a shell (e.g. a terminal), start installation with: